 having lots which contain attached residences and which have side or rear property boundaries

-rear property boundaries abutting collector or arterial street right of way).
-Notwithstanding this
+have side or rear property boundaries abutting collector or arterial street right of way).

-parking areas associated with buildings or additions to buildings in District C-2 shall not be
+associated with buildings or additions to buildings in district C-2 shall not be exempt from the

 permit issuance or final development plan approval, prior to August 19, 1991.

-Landscape plan requirements.
-A landscaping plan, prepared by an individual who can
+(d) Landscape plan requirements.
+A landscaping plan, prepared by an individual

 demonstrate knowledge of landscape design, shall be required as specified in chapter 12-A, the